 You can also view a video playback of your movements over time with the play button, or skip around through various dates with the slider.
 Here’s a fascinating video of my movements since September.

 There is no simple app I’m afraid, and you’ll need to have a jailbroken device to get at the file containing the data.

-Update: Commenter Ray has pointed out that there is in fact a.
+Update: Commenter Ray has pointed out that there is in fact a similar iPhoneTracker app for Windows available.
 The following guide is about how to extract that data manually from a jailbroken iPhone, but isn’t necessary if you use the app.

 - First enable SSH access to your iPhone by installing the OpenSSH app from Cydia.
 Be sure to update Cydia first if you haven’t touched it in a while.

 - Log into your device using an SFTP compatible app such as WinSCP.
 You’ll need to know the IP address of your device, which you can find under advanced wifi settings.
 Enter that IP address as the host to connect to, then use the username “root” and password “Alpine“.
 After a while you should connect and be able to browse your iPhone’s filesystem.

 - Navigate to Library -> Caches -> locationd, and download the file consolidated.db

 - Next, go to this website, where you can upload the file and have your datapoints plotted onto a Google Map.
 The link is to an English version of the page but the upload and plotting options are in French I’m afraid.
 The defaults work fine though.

 Possible Uses For This Data & A Reality Check